vtamara/turbolinks_prob50/README.md

-# Change with AJAX POST and redirecto_to by using turbolinks 2.5.3 and turbolinks 5.0 in Rails Applications
+# Change in Rails Application that uses AJAX POST and redirecto_to between turbolinks 2.5.3 and turbolinks 5.0.1

-Some rails application, like this one, require saving automatically a form while the user is filling it, but continue editing the form.
+Some Rails application, like this one, require saving automatically a form while the user is filling it, but continue allowing the user to edit.
-This was simpler to do with Turbolinks 2.5.3, but also possible with Turbolinks 5.0 although not very well documented.
+This was simpler to do with Turbolinks 2.5.3, therefore an application could keep using turbolinks 2.5.3 but there would be problems to update to Rails 5.1 (since turbolinks 2.5.3 uses ```before_filter``` depreacted in favor of ```before_action```).
+Anyway there is solution with Turbolinks 5.0 although not very well documented.

 This simple application has one form with 2 tabs and some fields in each tab.
 It is expected that the form will save automatically when the user changes